Author Archives: Jerica Parker

 Check that your leaf blower's fuel filter isn't clogged!

 Note: Not all models of Stihl Gas Powered Leaf Blowers are the same.
-Check for your model manual by clicking here.
+Check for your Stihl® model manual here.

 John and the Stihl leaf blowers at Smith & Edwards